 Formerly known as CMENC, SU’s NAfME collegiate chapter is a recognized student organization at Syracuse University.
 It is the student chapter for both the National Association for Music Education (NAfME) and its state affiliate, the New York State School Music Association (NYSSMA).
 The chapter’s weekly forum is a chance for students to listen to guest speakers, participate in workshops, and discuss current events related to music education.
 Along with weekly meetings, the chapter holds numerous fundraisers throughout the academic year to raise money for student scholarships, teacher grants, and charities.
 Every year, SU’s NAfME collegiate chapter awards one scholarship to an incoming first-year music education major and one grant to a local music educator to use for supplies.
 A signature annual acitivity is attending the NYSSMA Winter Conference to attend professional development workshops, hear outstanding concerts, and network with music teachers and Setnor alumni from across the state of New York.
 The chapter is always looking to grow, improve, and give back to the community.
-Contact: Dr. Nicole Robinson, chapter advisor, email@example.com.
+Contact: Dr. Juliet Hess, chapter advisor, email@example.com.

 New York State Band Directors Association (NYSBDA)

 Setnor is home to the first student chapter of the New York State Band Directors Association (NYSBDA).
 The NYSBDA student chapter organizes lectures, events, and visits with leading band conductors and composers for band.
 A key activity is attending the annual NYSBDA conference for professional development workshops, to hear outstanding performances, and to network with band directors from across New York State.

 Pi Kappa Lambda is the national honor society for musicians with 205 active chapters across the country.
 Setnor's faculty members of Pi Kappa Lambda select outstanding music majors each year for induction into the society.